ghcjs/ghcjs/README.markdown

 GHC implements standard library as a "base" package.
 You'll need to compile modules from base package.

+For now we only support 32-bit GHC for building base libraries.
+We emulate 32-bit integers in Javascript and we need base libraries to be build in 32-bit environment.
+You can build libraries on 32-bit system and use compiled Javascript on 64-bit system.

   1. Download ghc source distribution for the same version of ghc that you use to build ghcjs.